Triple glazing cost

 Swissspacer warm edge spacer bars

-Finally triple glazing can offer thermal efficiencies with over a 40% improvement over double glazing, the payback time may well be quite a while, however these extra costs could well be recouped if and when you come to selling your home.
+Finally triple glazing can offer thermal efficiencies with a 50% improvement over double glazing, the payback time may well be quite a while, however these extra costs could well be recouped if and when you come to selling your home.